Published on: 04/04/2019

 For more in-depth analysis on a particular session or some the topics covered, we invite you to read one of our many blogs on the symposium.
 Additionally, systems change leader and the keynote speaker for day 3, Katie Boswell, identified four emerging themes from All systems go!
 Read about the lessons she believes everyone can benefit from in their pursuit for systems change.

 The symposium papers which inspired the session content are also available for download.
-Stay tuned for the post-symposium proceedings, session syntheses, video highlights and book!
+Stay tuned for the presentations, session syntheses, video highlights and book!